Fireboltz/aasaan/README.md

 Open the **workspace**(!) `ios/Runner.xcworkspace` in Xcode and adjust the *Signing / Developer Account* settings.
 Then build and run the app in Xcode.

-## Please note

-The Scanbot SDK will run without a license for one minute per session!

-After the trial period is over all Scanbot SDK functions as well as the UI components (like Document Scanner UI) will stop working or may be terminated.
-You have to restart the app to get another trial period.

-To get an unrestricted "no-strings-attached" 30 day trial license, please submit the [Trial License Form](https://scanbot.io/en/sdk/demo/trial) on our website.